GreenDelta/lca-collaboration-server-manual/src/chapter_3_6.md

     <figcaption>This window appears when there is a conflict, allowing for several action options</figcaption>
 </figure>

+It is strongly recommended to use 'Commit changes' to avoid any potential data loss.
+This way, your uncommitted changes will be stored in the local repository before continuing the merge process.

 Stash changes gets the external changes, puts them in the local database, and puts the local changes in a “box”.
 The user can access this box, or stash, like shown in <a href="#Figure 3-10">figure below</a>.

 <figure id="Figure 3-10">